-Plesk Panel backups are stored on server, outside the web root or any customer accessible directories.
+Plesk Panel backups are stored on server, password protected and outside the web root or any customer accessible directories.
 These are complete account level backups of all your customer account and hosting data in Plesk Panel.
 This includes all files, databases and hosting configuration data.

 Plesk Panel backups are incremental.
 A full backup is taken every 7 days, followed by 6 incremental backups.
 Two complete backups are stored, meaning that available backups vary from a minimum of 7 days, up to 14 days.

 Automated Plesk Panel backups do not count towards your total disk space allocation for your hosting account.
 You are also able to run Plesk Panel backups on-demand — however, user-generated backups do count towards your total disk space allocation.